Phase Noise in Real-World Twin-Field Quantum Key Distribution: Results for the simulation of realistic key rates

 \section{Results for the simulation of realistic key rates}

-Having discussed in the previous Sections the main experimental parameters that characterize the standard operation of the \gls{TFQKD} setup, in this Section we evaluate their impact on the expected key rates, focusing on the role of phase noise and and of detector performance.
-We consider various configurations that are possible for a \gls{TFQKD} layout, characterized by either common or independent sources, which are stabilized or not, with or without fiber stabilization.
-For each combination we calculate the phase noise and corresponding variance $\sigma_\varphi^2$ (Eq.~\ref{eq:jit_spec}).
-We fix an upper limit to tolerated phase fluctuations of $\sigma_\varphi=\SI{0.2}{rad}$, that leads to $e_\varphi=0.01$ (Eq.~\ref{eq:qberfromvar}).
+Having discussed in the previous Sections the main experimental parameters that characterize the standard operation of the \gls{TFQKD} setup, in this Section we evaluate their impact on the expected key rates, focusing on the role of phase noise and of detector performance.
+We consider various configurations that are possible for a \gls{TFQKD} layout, characterized by either common or independent sources, which are stabilized or not, with or without fiber stabilization, and with varying detector performance.
+For each combination, we calculate the phase noise and corresponding variance $\sigma_\varphi^2$ (Eq.~\ref{eq:jit_spec}).
+We fix an upper limit to tolerated phase fluctuations of $\sigma_\varphi=\SI{0.2}{\radian}$, that leads to $e_\varphi=0.01$ (Eq.~\ref{eq:qberfromvar}), which is a standard conservative value.
 The integration time $\tau_\text{Q}$ at which this threshold is achieved determines the duty cycle $d$, which is then used to evaluate the key rate.
-In cases where the threshold is not reached, we clip $\tau_\text{Q}$ to \SI{100}{ms} anyway, to account for general realignment processes (e.g. polarization optimization, time resynchronization) and use $\sigma_\varphi(\tau_\text{Q}=\text{100 ms})$ to evaluate the key rate.
+Notice that the duty cycle saturates to unity for integration times $\tau_\text{Q}\gg\tau_{\text{PS}}$ and that anyway $\tau_\text{Q}\gtrsim \SI{1}{\s}$ is probably unrealistic due to general realignment processes that are nevertheless to be performed.
+In particular, polarization drift given by fiber birefringence and thermal effects introduce polarization mismatch errors that must be corrected periodically.
+Experimental experience and literature show that these effects occurs on slow timescales, and polarization re-alignment procedures at low rates of a few \si{\hertz} are typically sufficient \cite{zhou2023,Li_TwinFieldQuantumKey_2023}.
+Due to frequency drifts of the free-running local oscillators used to clock encoders and decoders, typically time re-synchronization routines must be performed periodically every few seconds to maintain the required synchronization between the nodes.
+Our approach of fixing the phase error threshold could be relaxed, in a more refined approach, by optimizing $\tau_\text{Q}$ and $\sigma_\varphi$ to maximize the key rate for each protocol and distances separately.